timelinez/timelinez.github.io/README.md

 # Why the Github-backed aspect to this?

-## Because Git is a nearly perfect history retaining merkle tree.
+## Because Git is a nearly perfect history-retaining merkle tree.

 Changes made to a timeline should be inspectable by all and Git's history as presented by GitHub make that easy and polished.
 Not only that, timelines could receive